Back to SRL Storymaker Resource Library

 CHOOSE A FOCUS

 1. Removed: produce a story about a public monument in your community that has been or is in the process of being removed.
-The SPLC created a map of Confederate memorials in the U.S.

 3. Forgotten history: who is left out of public spaces and monuments?
 Produce a story about a historical event, a group, or individual(s) from your community that have not been historically recognized for their contributions.